 The Debate is Over

-Looking back over the years since BC Space opened its doors, the art community has embraced photography as art.
+Looking back over the last half century, the art community has embraced photography as art.
 Michael Govan, Director of the Los Angeles County Museum of Art, agrees.
-He wrote in the book, "See the Light," "Twenty-first-century encyclopedic museums such as LACMA must maintain a substantial commitment to photography and media if we hope to narrate the many histories of art over the past two centuries..."
+He wrote in the 2014 book, "See the Light," "Twenty-first-century encyclopedic museums such as LACMA must maintain a substantial commitment to photography and media if we hope to narrate the many histories of art over the past two centuries..."